valknw/AECreqtrack/README.md

 - **Traceability matrix** – view each requirement across all statuses for quick verification.
 - **Dashboard** – pie chart coverage and readiness indicator based on verification status.
 - **CSV import/export** – move requirements in and out of the app using standard CSV files.
+- **PDF status export** – generate a summary PDF listing the status and comments of all requirements.
 - **Custom statuses** – define your own requirement statuses directly from the UI.
 - **Merge CSV import** – append imported requirements instead of replacing existing ones.